 Our guide to Stendra explains more about how avanafil works and its advantages over other ED drugs.

 Lidocaine is a topical anesthetic that lowers the sensitivity level of specific parts of your body — including your penis.

 Our guide to how lidocaine spray works explains this medication in more detail, as well as how you can use it to avoid premature ejaculation and improve your sex life.

-How to get an erection and improve sexual performance — whether that means learning how to get hard faster, lasting longer or just having a more enjoyable time in bed — involves several factors:
+How to get an erection and improve sexual performance — whether that means learning how to get hard fast, last longer or just have a more enjoyable time in bed — involves several factors:

 Physical.
 Improve your cardiovascular function and overall physical well-being.

 Mental.
 Concentrate on your psychological health by addressing any anxiety, depression, lack of self-confidence or mental health issues.

 Habitual.
 Create health habits by following a nutritious diet, doing more physical activity and cutting back on alcohol, tobacco and illicit drugs.